1.3. DATA/TOOLS – WHAT YOU’LL NEED:

 Road/Rail/Trail Vector Maps:

-We need vector lines to show us where roads, rail and hiking trails should go.
+We need vector lines to show us where roads, rail and hiking trails should be placed.

-Vectors should be high resolution and correlate with the DTM/aerial.
+Vectors should be high resolution and correlate with the DTM/aerial data.

 If you’re following the tutorial with your own data, great – you can skip the next bit.